ox223252/config/README.md

 ### booleans:
 #### simplest:
-You can use boolean in your cmd prams for exemple:
+You can use boolean in your cmd params for exemple:
 ```C
 struct
 {